line/armeria/site/src/sphinx/client-decorator.rst

     });

 An RPC request is converted into an HTTP request before it's sent to a server.
-Therefore, RPC decorators are inserted before the RPC request is converted and HTTP decorators are inserted after the request is converted into the HTTP request, as described in the following diagram:
+Therefore, RPC decorators are applied before the RPC request is converted and HTTP decorators are applied after the request is converted into the HTTP request, as described in the following diagram:

 .. uml::